B.A. in Sociology with Honors

 - Complete and submit the Sociology Honors Program application form to the Undergraduate Coordinator.

 - Complete the Application to Candidacy Form with a thesis/project proposal by the deadline (Spring Graduation: no later than the second Tuesday of November, Fall/Summer Graduation: no later than the Second Tuesday of April) the semester PRIOR to the semester in which you expect to complete the thesis/project.
 This Application to Candidacy process is required before taking any honors thesis/project courses on campus.

 Students may withdraw from the Honors Program in writing at any time without penalty.
 Students may be removed from the program upon recommendation of the two-person Honors Program Committee in consultation with the Chair of the Sociology Department without penalty.

-Reach out to the Honors Program Director, Dr. Victoria Rankin, by emailing Victoria.Rankin@charlotte.edu.
+Reach out to the Undergraduate Coordinator and Honors Program Director, Dr. Victoria Rankin, by emailing Victoria.Rankin@charlotte.edu.